 I first visited the highly underrated Southern French city of Narbonne earlier this year during a solo adventure in France.
 Located in the historic Languedoc region of l’Hexagon, this off the beaten tourist track city has been inhabited continuously since antiquity.

 Traces of Roman life can be found in fragments of the historic Via Domitia in the main town square, as well as lots of well-preserved sarcophagi and other interesting artefacts within the walls of the Museum of archaeology.
-Today, Narbonne is home to lots of little museums, small lanes, and independent eateries.
+Today, Narbonne is home to lots of little museums, small lanes, and independent eateries and is easily one of the most underrated cities in France.

 This stroll is best attempted on a clear and sunny day.
 Although the walk is mostly flat, it’s best to wear comfortable walking shoes as there are several cobbled sections along the way.
 If you’re looking to explore the city’s cathedral or climb the incredible ‘Donjon’ then sets of stairs are involved in doing this.